-Though you will have pranayama practices on each daily practice classes, you will specially have some classes dedicated to pranayama in which you will learn the following breathing techniques – anulome-vilome pranayama, nadi sodhan pranayama, sitkari, ujjayi, kapalbhati, etc. We will also have lectures on philosophy of pranayama, philosophy of panch prana, etc.
+Though you will have pranayama practices on each daily practice class, you will specially have some classes dedicated to pranayama in which you will learn the following breathing techniques – anulome-vilome pranayama, nadi sodhan pranayama, sitkari, ujjayi, kapalbhati, etc. We will also have lectures on the philosophy of pranayama, philosophy of panch prana, etc.

 You will have 3 to 4 hours of daily yoga practice.
-1.5 hour in the morning and 1.5 hour in the evening.
+1.5 hours in the morning and 1.5 hours in the evening.
 In this section, we will cover all poses and will practice both static and dynamic regimes, will learn vinyasas and basic warm-up and joint loosening/strengthening sequences such as pavana muktasana, surya namaskar, chandra namaskar, etc.

-In this way, you will create understanding of asana geometry rather than learn “how it should be” and teach the only possible way without discrimination.
-Then we will analyze the alignment of asana in environment of “asana laboratory” where one student performs the pose and other students analyze it according to the information they learned.
+In this way, you will create an understanding of asana geometry rather than learn “how it should be” and teach the only possible way without discrimination.
+Then we will analyze the alignment of asana in an environment of “asana laboratory” where one student performs the pose and other students analyze it according to the information they learned.

-Along with all the yoga practices, you will also get the opportunity to learn vocal (bhajan, kirtans, mantra chanting), nada yoga and Indian music lessons from the top musicians and nada yoga masters of Rishikesh, India.
+Along with all the yoga practices, you will also get the opportunity to learn vocal (bhajan, kirtans, mantra chanting), nada yoga, and Indian music lessons from the top musicians and nada yoga masters of Rishikesh, India.

 After the completion of the course, you will be provided with a yoga alliance certificate of 200-hours, which will grant you the right to teach yoga Internationally.

-- 06:00 am – 07:00 am: Pranayama or Shatkarma
+06:00 am – 07:00 am: Pranayama/ Shatkarma

-- 07:00 am – 08:30 am: Warm-up exercises/Asanas
+07:00 am – 08:30 am: Yoga Asanas

-- 08:30 am – 09:30 am: Breakfast
+08:30 am – 09:30 am: Breakfast

-- 10:00 am – 11:30 am: Anatomy & Physiology
+10:00 am – 11:30 am: Anatomy & Physiology

-- 12:00 noon – 01:00 pm: Lunch
+12:00 pm – 01:00 pm: Lunch

-- 01:00 pm – 02:00 pm: Art of teaching (workshop)
+01:00 pm – 02:00 pm: Art of Teaching (Workshop)

-- 02:00 pm – 03:00 pm: Yoga Philosophy
+02:00 pm – 03:30 pm: Yoga Philosophy

-- 04:00 pm – 05:30 pm: Yoga Asanas
+04:00 pm – 05:30 pm: Yoga Asanas

-- 06:00 pm – 07:30 pm: Dinner
+07:30 pm – 08:00 pm: Dinner

 Note: The schedule is subject to change.